sled-rs/sled-rs.github.io/perf.md

 ## universal scalability law

-The USL is an excellent way to reason about the potential gains (or negative impacts) of parallelism.
+The USL is an excellent way to reason about the potential gains (or negative impacts) of concurrency.
 It goes farther than Amdahl's law because it starts to be able to describe how concurrency can start to introduce significant negative costs due to the work that must be done by virtue of making a workload concurrent at all.

 The USL describes two costs associated with adding more concurrency to a workload:

-* contention - the amount that more waiting will happen for shared resources as concurrency increases.
+* contention - the amount that more concurrent work leads to more waiting for shared resources like a mutex, disk head, CPU core, etc...
 * coherency - the amount that costs must be paid to reassemble or block on other work as the amount of concurrency increases in the system

 ![graphs showing how contention flattens the scalability curve and incoherency pulls it down](art/usl.png)

 The USL shows that concurrency can reduce possible gains of parallelism by introducing contention and coherency costs.
 Contention is effectively the